bhelx/below-c-level/content/schedule.md

 ## 2023-06-06T18:00:00-06:00 - Building Semantic Search

 Robert Ismo will talk about semantic search.
-Exploring methods of finding relavent documents from a simple query and some of the mathematics to make it performant.
+Exploring methods of finding relevant documents from a simple query and some of the mathematics to make it performant.

+## 2023-07-18T18:00:00-06:00 - Virtio

+Neil Mock will be talking about virtio.
+More details to come soon.

+## 2023-08-01T18:00:00-06:00 - Dan Phillips

+Dan Phillips will be presenting.
+More details to come soon.

 # Archive